 Employment rehabilitation and vocational training

-- EBU can now make available it's manual for inexperienced job seekers with a visual impairment (.docx file) This detailed manual includes an analysis of skill and competences, writing a c.v. and cover letter, going for interviews, and a section on body language and presentational skills.
+- EBU can now make available it's manual for inexperienced job seekers with a visual impairment in .docx and pdf formats.
+This detailed manual includes an analysis of skill and competences, writing a c.v. and cover letter, going for interviews, and a section on body language and presentational skills.

 - A new report 'Erasmus+ Mobility of Students with Disability' A State-of-the-art report on the accessibility of exchange programs for students with visual impairments jointly produced with ICEVI Europe which intends to obtain a clear picture of the possibilities and barriers of exchange programs for university students with visual impairments.
 Available in doc and pdf formats.